sillelien/http-workqueue/README.md

 curl ${prefix}/queue/${task1}/wait
 ```

 Of course we can be busy doing something else at this time.
-Next we assert that HTML is within the body of the result and get the HTTP code returned to check to see if it's 200 (it will be 404 if the assertion failed)
+Next we assert that the text 'HTML' is within the body of the result and get the HTTP code returned to check to see if it's 200 (it will be 404 if the assertion failed)

 ```bash
 assert1=$(curl --silent --output /dev/stdout --write-out "%{http_code}" ${prefix}/queue/${task1}/assert/HTML| cut -d' ' -f1)